Home·Entertainment·Television·Top 10 Greatest Private Investigator TV Shows Ever Made

 Tagline: “He’s a Wisecracking, Fun-Loving, Freeloading, Freelance Private-Eye.”

 Here it is, folks.
 The cream-de-la-cream.
 The one to beat.
 The one against which all others are judged.
 In our opinion, Magnum, P.I. is the greatest private investigator television show ever made.
-The dreamboat fantasy of middle-aged women everywhere (just ask my mother), Tom Selleck is perfect as ex-Navy SEAL Thomas Magnum, who, along with his buddies Rick and A.J., solves crimes and does everything he can to annoy Higgins, the prim and proper manager of Mangum’s benefactor, Robin Masters.
+The dreamboat fantasy of middle-aged women everywhere (just ask my mother), Tom Selleck is perfect as ex-Navy SEAL Thomas Magnum, who, along with his buddies Rick and T.C., solves crimes and does everything he can to annoy Higgins, the prim and proper manager of Mangum’s benefactor, Robin Masters.
 The iconic red Ferrari and gorgeous setting (Hawaii) don’t hurt, either.
 This show is the gold standard and should not be missed at any cost.
 Tom Selleck’s mustache is worth the price of admission on its own.

 Interesting fact: Orson Welles provided the voice of Robin Masters, whose face was never seen on this show.
 Producers eventually wanted Welles to be revealed as the face of Robin Masters too, but he died before the series ended its run.